drvasanthi/RTL-Synthesis-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/67214592/183262239-8153b1a6-55cc-4b83-954e-26034f557006.png)

+**Verilog Code**

 <pre><code>
 module opt_check (input a , input b , output y);
 	assign y = a?b:0;
 endmodule
 </code></pre>

-The synthesis of the above design shows that, the 2:1 mux is replaced with an AND gate and hence results in an optimization.
+The `synthesis` of the above design shows that, the 2:1 mux is replaced with an AND gate and hence results in an optimization.

 ![image](https://user-images.githubusercontent.com/67214592/183256851-1132f976-99bf-446f-8224-da5e0788f613.png)